Mixel-MurP-427/YoutubeSpotifyPlaylists/README.md

     pip install -r requirements.txt

-The code in this repository *should* work with the latest version of the required libraries, but just in case, here are the versions in place at the publication of the repository:
+Note: The code in this repository *should* work with the latest version of the required libraries, but just in case, here are the versions in place at the publication of this repository:

     google-api-python-client  2.169.0
     google-auth-oauthlib      1.2.2